Continuous gravitational wave detection to understand the generation mechanism of fast radio bursts: Detection of GW signal from compact objects producing FRBs

+Substituting these numbers in the code with $d=100$\,kpc assuming the toroidal field component is stronger than the poloidal one at the core, we calculate the $\mathrm{S/N}$ for some detectors as shown in Figure~\ref{Fig: FRB180817}.
+It is evident that no detector can detect this signal within 1\,yr of observation period.
+Furthermore, if the incoming GWs on the pulsar have a weak strength, say $A_+=10^{-29}$, we require $\abs{B^{(0)}_y} = 3.0\times10^{15}\rm\,G$ to match the observed flux, implying that it is a magnetar in this scenario.
+Since the magnetic field is strong, it increases the deformation of the compact object, and hence $\epsilon$ increases, resulting in higher $\mathrm{S/N}$.

 Because of the huge surface field, it has a large $L_\text{D}$, and hence its spin-down rate is very high.
 As a result, both $\chi$ and $\Omega_\mathrm{rot}$ decrease very quickly.
-To capture such a signal, we need a shorter $T_\mathrm{stack}$, say $\mathcal{O}(1\rm\,hr)$.
 Figure~\ref{Fig: FRB180817_2} shows the $\mathrm{S/N}$ for such a magnetar.
 Because $\chi$ and $\Omega_\mathrm{rot}$ decrease rapidly, the amplitudes of $\tilde{h}_+$ and $\tilde{h}_\times$ similarly fall very fast.
 Hence, in this scenario, $\mathrm{S/N}$ first increases and then remains nearly constant.
-It is also evident that both CE and ET detectors may detect the signal almost instantly while aLIGO would still be unable to detect the signal.
+It is also evident that the CE and ET detectors may detect the signal almost instantly while aLIGO would still be unable to detect this signal.